 CAITLYN GERMINARO is a Human Services professional whose passion is supporting and advocating for people with intellectual and developmental disabilities.
-Caitlyn is a Senior Program Coordinator for a non-profit organization serving people with disabilities and partnering with communities across the Mid-Hudson Valley.
+Caitlyn is currently a Training Specialist for a non-profit organization serving people with disabilities and partnering with communities across 38 counties in New York State.
 In 2022, Caitlyn received a CP State Annual Conference Staff Recognition Award.
-She also received the 2023 Leadership Dutchess Community Advocate Award and is a graduate of the Leadership Dutchess program.
-Caitlyn holds a BS from the College of Saint Rose and an MS from Walden University.
+She also received the 2023 Leadership Dutchess Community Advocate Award and graduated from the Leadership Dutchess program.
+Caitlyn holds a BS from The College of Saint Rose and an MS from Walden University.
 A golfer, gardener, and sunset enthusiast, she lives in Red Hook, NY, with her husband and their two dogs.

 DAVID SCHWARTZ Born in 1951, David grew up in New York City.
 In 1972, he received his B.S. in Economics from the University of Pennsylvania’s Wharton School of Finance.
 Following graduation, David began his career with Mikasa, a leader in the Tableware and Housewares industry – first in sales, then in management and as a company principal.
 Following the company’s initial public offering on the NYSE, David retired from the firm in 1996 and has since made his livelihood as a private investor.
 Recently, he’s become an active member of the Hudson Valley Start-up Fund, an Investment group that seeks to enable a stronger business ecosystem for entrepreneurs in the Hudson Valley region.